microsoft/TypeScript-wiki/Performance-Tracing.md

         *This is the most important information* - it will contain paths and things.

     *Note:* All times reflect the overhead of tracing, which is not spread uniformly through the execution.
+    We're looking for ways to reduce the impact.

 8. As mentioned above, the checking phase will generally be the most interesting when diagnosing delays.
     Here we see a zoomed in portion of the trace:\